OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 =======================================================================================================

-Configuring Kickstart install of EL Linux systems
+Configuring Kickstart installation of EL Linux systems
 ================================================================

-RHEL_ Linux and *EL clones* such as AlmaLinux_ or RockyLinux_, as well as Fedora_, can be installed using Kickstart_.
+Linux OS installation of RHEL_ Linux and *EL clones* (AlmaLinux_, RockyLinux_, and more), as well as Fedora_, can be made using the automated Kickstart_ method.
-See a general description from the Fedora page:
+There is a general description from the Fedora_ page:

 * Many system administrators would prefer to use an automated installation method to install Fedora_ or RHEL_ on their machines.
   To answer this need, Red Hat created the Kickstart_ installation method.